Kunal-CodeLab/GitAuto-Push/README.md

 1. **Scan Directory**: Provide the absolute folder path and click **Scan Folder**.
 2. **Select Profile**: Choose a pre-configured GitHub profile from the dropdown in Step 4.
 The raw token field will automatically be masked and secured.
+3. **Preview/Edit Ignore List**: Click the **Preview / Edit** button next to the Gitignore checkbox to inspect and modify the generated gitignore rules.
-3. **Setup Remote**: Provide the repository remote target.
+4. **Setup Remote**: Provide the repository remote target.
 Alternatively, click **Or Create New Repo on GitHub** to trigger the account selector modal and create a new repository instantly.
-4. **Push Changes**: Choose manual or auto-generated commit messages, run pre-push test checks if necessary, and click **Run Git Push Automation**.
+5. **Push Changes**: Choose manual or auto-generated commit messages, run pre-push test checks if necessary, and click **Run Git Push Automation**.
-5. **Create PR**: After push completion, click the option in the success screen to automatically create a Pull Request to merge features into the default branch.
+6. **Create PR**: After push completion, click the option in the success screen to automatically create a Pull Request to merge features into the default branch.

 ---